coolzhao/Geo-SAM/docs/source/installation.rst

     :width: 60%
     :align: center

-You may also find a new toolbar, including three icons.
+You can also find a new toolbar, including three icons.

 .. image:: img/Toolbar_geo_sam.png
     :alt: Plugin toolbar